 National Air Pollution Surveillance (NAPS) Monitoring Results

-National Air Pollution Surveillance data are validated using automated and manual procedures.
-Data from network agencies are converted to a compatible format and then entered in the NAPS database.
+Canada’s National Air Pollution Surveillance network data is validated using automated and manual procedures.
+Data from the network agencies is converted to a compatible format and then entered into the NAPS database.
 Although the data has been validated by an analyst from the originating agency, the values are also submitted to tests outlined by the U.S. Environmental Protection Agency.
-When data are flagged automatically or manually for another look, the originating agency must confirm the data before they are stored in the NAPS database.
+When data is flagged automatically or manually for another look, the originating agency must confirm the data before it’s stored in the NAPS database.

 - Date Modified: